bmhs-tsa/bmhs-tsa.github.io/content/post/web-gauntlet-2/index.md

 *Note: this is actually an invalid query but bare with me.*

 Notice how the syntax highlighting is different than when the server properly escapes the single-quote?
-That's because we now have an empty string (`''`) followed by another string (`' AND password='`).
+That's because we now have a single string starting with an escaped quote (`'' AND password=`).
 This is called an injection vulnerability because a crafty attacker could format the username or password in such a way that when the server concatenates the user-input together, it generates a totally different, malicious query.